Apple signals emerging-market rethink with India push

 'I LOVE INDIA, BUT...'

-Apple helped create the smartphone industry with the iPhone in 2007.
-But last year Apple lost its lead globally to Samsung whose smartphones, which run on Google Inc's free Android software, are especially attractive in Asia.
+Apple helped create the smartphone industry with the iPhone in 2007, but last year lost its lead globally to Samsung whose free Android software is especially attractive in Asia.

 Many in Silicon Valley and Wall Street believe the surest way to penetrate lower-income Asian markets would be with a cheaper iPhone, as has been widely reported but never confirmed.
 The risk is that a cheap iPhone would cannibalise demand for the premium version and eat into Apple's peerless margins.